cgranell/paper-vgi-science/README.md

 To reproduce all analysis steps:

-1. Update the variable `workingPath` in script `cleaning.R` or `cleaning.tgis.R` to your local working directory.
+1. Update the variable `workingPath` in script `cleaning.R` or `cleaning-tgis.R` to your local working directory.
-2. Run the script `cleaning.R` (or `cleaning.tgis.R`() , which downloads the required input data and produces the file `cleandata.rda` in your working directory.
+2. Run the script `cleaning.R` (or `cleaning-tgis.R`) , which downloads the required input data and produces the file `cleandata.rda` in your working directory.
-3. Update the variable `workingPath` in script `analytics.R` (or `analytics.tgis.R`) to your local working directory.
+3. Update the variable `workingPath` in script `analytics.R` (or `analytics-tgis.R`) to your local working directory.
 4. Run the script `analytics.R` (`analytics-tgis.R`) which takes the file in step 2 as input.

 Alternatively, go straight to step 3 to skip data cleaning step.